RobotLocomotion/pytorch-dense-correspondence/doc/tutorial_getting_started.md

 python live_heatmap_visualization.py
 ```

 This brings up the heatmap visualization.
 Using the learned descriptors for the caterpillar network you just trained it finds correspondences between the source and target images.
-The best match for the point you are mousing over in the target image is indicated by the reticle in the target image.
-Other nearby points (in descriptor space) are indicated by the dark regions in the grayscale image.
+The best match for the point you are mousing over in the source image is indicated by the reticle in the target image.
+Other nearby points (in descriptor space) are indicated by the red regions in the heatmap image.

 Use `n` on your keyboard to bring up a new pair of random images.